-Assuring the Customer Value Propositions (CVPs):
+Assuring the Consumer Value Propositions (CVPs):

-- 4.25.
-We engaged KPMG to provide independent support in the preparation of our Customer Value Propositions.
-We developed a template approach for documenting the support for our CVPs.
-Using an external consultant provided separation and challenge that the proposal was logical and adequately supported. - 4.26.
+- 4.27.
+We engaged KPMG and Sia Partners to provide specialist assistance in relation to the CVPs we proposed.
+These external specialists brought independent challenge to ensure that the value proposition met Ofgem's criteria was logical and supported. - 4.28.
 We continued to apply our three lines of defence model for CVPs.
 In addition to the external specialist involvement, each CVP had a named Business Owner with overall responsibility for the content of the CVP.
-Our Business Plan Group performed second line checks and our Internal Audit team provided another layer of independent scrutiny.
+Our Business Plan Group provided additional checks and scrutiny of the checks made by the owner and external party specialists.

-Other Assurance Activities:
+Other assurance activities: